You remember first being hired by a GM who actually worked in radio before becoming GM.

 Somebody would say, "You have a face for radio", and it was still funny.

-You always had a screwdriver in the studio so you could take a fouled-up cart apart at a moment's notice.
+You always had a screwdriver in the studio so you could take a fouled-up tape cartridge apart at a moment's notice.

 You would spend hours splicing and editing a parody tape until it was "just right", but didn't give a damn how bad that commercial was you recorded.
 Hey, I can only work with what they give me, right?